Alcázar of Segovia: Description

 The exterior of the castle has a Herrerian style courtyard, moat, drawbridge, and keep.
 The interior rooms include a chapel and several noble rooms (cuartos del Trono, de la Galera, de las Piñas, de los Reyes and others) that can be visited today.
 A triumphal arch, located on the corner of the south-east part of the palace, just beyond the moat, was likely ornamented with heraldic devices and served as a grand entrance to the alcázar.
 However, today it no longer survives.
-It was changed during the Habsburgs sometime during the 16th century.
+It was changed during the Habsburg period sometime during the 16th century.

 The castle sits on a hill overlooking the city, with four towers, and several halls that are constructed with barrel vaults and twin windows.
 In the interior, the halls and rooms were decorated with great luxury and beauty by Mudéjar painters and artists.

 Currently, it houses an Armory Museum and the General Military Archive of Segovia, the oldest historical archive of the Spanish Armed Forces.